JGL/ComputationalThinking2017/README.md

 # ComputationalThinking
-A ten week course on Computational Thinking.
+A nine week course on Computational Thinking.